Even with trade pact, U.S. payment networks uncertain on China operations

-HONG KONG, May 12 (Reuters) - The prospects for global payment network operators including Visa Inc and MasterCard Inc at last entering the Chinese market remain uncertain, even after the United States and China moved towards starting a licensing process for them.
+HONG KONG (Reuters) - The prospects for global payment network operators including Visa Inc (V.N) and MasterCard Inc (MA.N) at last entering the Chinese market remain uncertain, even after the United States and China moved toward starting a licensing process for them.

 As part of a plan to reduce a massive U.S. trade deficit with China, the world's two largest economies have agreed to expand trade in some sectors and increase access to China for financial firms.